 Diffuse Large B-Cell Lymphoma

 Diffuse large B-cell lymphoma (DLBCL) is the most common type of non-Hodgkin lymphoma (NHL) in the United States and worldwide, accounting for about 22 percent of newly diagnosed cases of B-cell NHL in the United States.
 More than 18,000 people are diagnosed with DLBCL each year.

 DLBCL is an aggressive (fast-growing) NHL that affects B-lymphocytes.
-A type of white blood cell.
-Lymphocytes, carries along by the lymph fluid, are part of the immune system and fight infection. are one type of white blood cell.
-B-cells are lymphocytes that make antibodies to fight infections and are an important part of the The channels, tissues and organs that store and carry lymphocytes that fight infection and other diseases..
+Lymphocytes are one type of white blood cell.
+B-cells are lymphocytes that make antibodies to fight infections and are an important part of the lymphatic system.

 Although it can occur in childhood, the occurrence of DLBCL generally increases with age, and most patients are over the age of 60 at diagnosis.

-DLBCL can develop in the Small bean-shaped glands located in the small vessels of the lymphatic system.
-There are thousands of lymph nodes located throughout the body, with clusters of them in the neck, under the arms, the chest, abdomen and groin.
-Lymph nodes filter lymph fluid, trapping and destroying potentially harmful bacteria and viruses. or in “extranodal sites” (areas outside the The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes) such as the gastrointestinal tract, testes, thyroid, skin, breast, bone, brain, or essentially any organ of the body.
+DLBCL can develop in the lymph nodes or in “extranodal sites” (areas outside the lymph nodes) such as the gastrointestinal tract, testes, thyroid, skin, breast, bone, brain, or essentially any organ of the body.
 It may be localized (in one spot) or generalized (spread throughout the body).
-Despite being an Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas., DLBCL is considered potentially curable.
+Despite being an aggressive lymphoma, DLBCL is considered potentially curable.

 Subtypes of DLBCL